mlopezuno/webdriverio-framework/README.md

 # webdriverio-framework
-This is an example of a Repo using Javascript and WebDriverIO
+This is an example of a Repo using Javascript and WebDriverIO.